IN VITRO FERTILIZATION (IVF)

 Who is it for?

 What occurs during in vitro fertilization?

 Treatment starts with a stimulation period of normally 10-14 days.
 Two weeks after the start of stimulation, a fertilized egg is implanted into the uterus and then comes the nerve-racking wait to take a pregnancy test.

-The woman is stimulated so that she will develop more eggs than the one she usually produces in the month.
-This happens by taking medication through a small syringe under the skin just below her stomach.
+You are stimulated so that you will develop more eggs than the one you usually produces in the month.
+This happens by taking medication through a small syringe under the skin just below your stomach.
 The stimulation period normally lasts 10-14 days.

-In the stimulation period, the woman comes for ultrasound examination, usually twice.
+In the stimulation period, you come inn for ultrasound examination, usually twice.
 If you live far away, a local gynecologist can perform the ultrasound.
-The ultrasound shows us how many egg sacks the woman produced and how big they have become.
-After another ultrasound, you will be told when the woman should use the ovulation syringe.
+The ultrasound shows us how many egg sacks you have produced and how big they have become.
+After another ultrasound, you will be told when you should use the ovulation syringe.

 4. Support Treatment and Pregnancy Test

-In the days following egg extraction, the woman’s progesterone is increased, which is necessary for a successful pregnancy.
+In the days following egg extraction, your progesterone level is increased, which is necessary for a successful pregnancy.
 After 14 days, a blood test will confirm if you have become pregnant.

 5. The road ahead

 If the test is positive, the next step is ultrasound examination after 5 weeks (i.e., Pregnancy Week 7).
 If you live far away, we can refer you to a local gynecologist or nearest hospital for the ultrasound.
 If the treatment is not successful, you will receive advice and guidance on the way forward, whether it is a new attempt or other solutions.